Unfold design is a multi-disciplinary design company incorporating the work of illustrator Benjamin Johnston.

 As a Children’s book illustrator, Benjamin has illustrated the first books in two separate series of stories: the “Skool Rox” series, written by Barton Williams and the “Engibear” series, written by Engineer and Author Andrew King.

-In both of these series of books, Benjamin worked in a collaborative role with the authors to develop not just the illustrations but also the “brand” for the series, assisting with integrating both the concept and text with the pictures (followed by the grunt work of producing the illustrations themselves).
-Benjamin is also a regular illustrator for the “Little Rockets” series of early readers, published by New Frontier Publishing – “Ferret on the loose” written by Heather Gallagher and “Mike the Spike”, written by Stella Tarakson.
+Benjamin works in a collaborative role with the authors and editors to develop not just the illustrations but also the “brand” for the series, assisting with integrating both the concept and text with the pictures (followed by the grunt work of producing the illustrations themselves).

 Under the name “Unfold Design”, Benjamin has also explored many other design fields from graphic design through to furniture and object design.
 Benjamin has been a finalist in the Sydney Morning Herald “Young Designer of the Year” competition three times and was awarded the “Lifestyle Channel Design Award” in 2004.